Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 This ingredient is made from the leftover grape seeds used for making wine.
 It’s a common emollient that nourishes the skin to make it look smoother.

-Since it has a low rating of 1, it’s a good moisturizer for any skin type.
+Since it has a low rating of 1, it’s a good non-comedogenic moisturizer for ANY skin type.

 Castor Oil

-Many people also use this to prevent wrinkles from forming on their faces.
+Many people also use this to prevent fine lines and wrinkles from forming on their faces.

 You don’t have to worry if you have oily skin either since it won’t make you look shiny despite its hydrating power.